webmaeistro/gatsby-waves/readme.md

-The MDX looks like this:
+The MDX looks like this :

 ````md
 import { CodeWave } from "gatsby-theme-waves"